 Of course, we will also share important information about the children’s food intake, toileting and rest time.

 It is important to us that you feel comfortable coming to us to ask questions about your child and their day and how they are feeling.
 Please let us know if there is something that may affect your child‘s behaviour during the day like teething, lack of sleep etc.

-Social interaction occurs through group play.
+Community interaction occurs through play.
 We focus on offering activities that help develop resilience, emotional regulation and pro-social choices.
 By the age of four children are beginning to develop friendships and are very social, they enjoy role playing and imaginative play.
 Home corner is a busy part of the room!

 Having a large outdoor play area comes with a bit of work!
 There are many different ways to get involved.
 We are in constant need of helpers in our garden and for minor repairs.
 Play equipment is purchased through our fundraising activities and your support is always appreciated.
 Please speak with our centre director if you would like to help!